-For Fall 2021, we will have limited library classroom space so we will also offer instruction in-person in instructors' classrooms and via Zoom to ensure we can accommodate all requests.
+For Spring 2022, we will have limited library classroom space so we will also offer instruction in-person in instructors' classrooms and via Zoom to ensure we can accommodate all requests.

 - Request a full 75-minute session, a brief 30-minute session, or opt for a different session length presentation during a portion of your class.